-Editor’s Note: This is our first “Deep Dive,” a bi-weekly column that will combine available press coverage with the insight of industry insiders to offer an in-depth look at whatever tech stories have caught the public’s imagination.
+Editor’s Note: This is our first “Deep Dive,” a column that will combine available press coverage with the insight of industry insiders to offer an in-depth look at whatever tech stories have caught the public’s imagination.
 This week, we’re talking Apple’s ARKit, the hit of the Worldwide Developer Conference keynote.
 See below for an in-depth look at Apple’s announcement, and be sure and check out this week’s In Reality Podcast, which also covers Apple’s WWDC announcements.

 What?
 The ARKit announcement